-- Korea: 'Korean New Deal' on investment in digital infrastructure with tax rebates for R&D and for facility investment. - China: Significant amounts of state aid in strategic sectors consumer subsidies and rebates, exemption from sales tax, expert support on R&D and public procurement are some examples of advantages received by New Energy Vehicle manufacturers over the past decade (estimated at more than USD 100 billion). - Singapore: Singapore's research priorities and funding have been detailed in the Research Innovation Entrepreneurship Programme (RIE2025).
-RIE2025 gives priority to health, sustainability, digital economy, advanced manufacturing, and security.
-RIE strategies respond to new technological and societal driving force. - Singapore: In February 2021, Singapore has announced the establishment of the Southeast Asia Manufacturing Alliances (SMA) a tripartite alliance (public-private) to secure supply chain resilience in the region.
-Grants up to S\$ 1, 5 million are provided by the Economic Development Board of Singapore (The Ministry of Trade and Industry's economic development body), while Enterprise Singapore (government agency for business development) provides matching events and platform.
-A network of private sector "Strategic Partners" offer preferential services (reduced costs on leasing and logistics) for businesses that join the Alliance.
+- Korea: 'Korean New Deal' on investment in digital infrastructure with tax rebates for R&D and for factorized the second second - China: Significant amounts of state aid in strategic sectors consumer subsidies and rebates, exemption R&D and public procurement are some examples of advantages received by New Energy Vehic decade (estimated at more than USD 100 billion). - Singapore: Singapore's research priorities and funding have been detailed in the Research Innovatio (RIE2025).
+RIE2025 gives priority to health, sustainability, digital economy, advanced manufacturing respond to new technological and societal driving force. - Singapore: In February 2021, Singapore has announced the establishment of the Southeast Asia Mar tripartite alliance (public-private) to secure supply chain resilience in the region.
+Grants up to S\$ 1, Economic Development Board of Singapore (The Ministry of Trade and Industry's economic development (government agency for business development) provides matching events and platform "Strategic Partners" offer preferential services (reduced costs on leasing and logistics) for businesses that

-Public Procurement Measures Used in Support of Domestic Production Capacities, Resilience, and Security of Supply, etc.
+Public Procurement Measures Used in Support of Domestic Production C and Security of Supply, etc.

-- US: Buy America The Infrastructure Investment and Jobs Act (IIJA), enacted in November 2021, extended the "Buy America" requirements to all federally funded infrastructure projects.
-All iron, steel, manufactured products, and construction material need to be produced in the United States.
-A product is considered to be manufactured in the US if 55% of its components are US-made. - US: 'Buy American' rules for procurement not covered under the WTO Agreement on Government Procurement.
-The rules apply to all U.S. federal government agency purchases or federally financed purchases of goods valued over the micro-purchase threshold (US\$ 10 000).
-To be considered as being produced in the U.S., goods must be manufactured in the U.S. and at least 55% of the cost of their components must come from the U.S. Waivers can be granted for the public interest, non-availability or if the cost of U.S. products is unreasonable compared to equivalent foreign products.
-IT and "Commercial off-the-shelf" products are exempt.
-It remains to be seen how this will affect the US' international commitments under the Government Procurement Agreement (GPA).

-- China: China applies Buy National policy, with a few exceptions.
-Under its Government Procurement Law, it applies de jure market access barriers, including "buy national policy" and "indigenous innovation," which give preferential treatment to goods and services developed locally.
-In theory, foreign-invested companies in China are to be treated like domestic companies, but in practice domestic companies are preferred.
-For example, the 2006 Medium and Long Term National Plan for Science and Technology Development directs government agencies to buy products listed in certain procurement catalogues, which include only qualified indigenous innovation products (with few exceptions). - Japan: Under ESPA, the government will designate critical, core and sensitive infrastructures in 14 sectors including aviation, railways, gas, oil etc. The government will have the right to pre-screen any projects in those sectors, recommend remedies and potentially order operators to change suppliers or abandon transactions. - India: India's 2017 "Preference to Make in India" Order gives preference to local production of goods and services for a wide range of products within public procurement markets.
-The Order introduces classes suppliers (Class I, II and non-local suppliers) in function of how much local content those suppliers use (above 50%, 50%> and 20%> respectively).
-Sensitive sectors such as railways or defence require the supplier to be Class I or II for a bid to be eligible.
-Greatest procurement priority is allocated to tender submissions with the highest percentage of local content and the government may mandate technology transfers.
+- US: Buy America The Infrastructure Investment and Jobs Act (IIJA), enacted in November 2021 requirements to all federally funded infrastructure projects.
+All iron, steel, manufactured products, and produced in the United States.
+A product is considered to be manufactured in the US if 55% of its comp - US: 'Buy American' rules for procurement not covered under the WTO Agreement on Government lall U.S. federal government agency purchases or federally financed purchases of goods valued over the 10 000).
+To be considered as being produced in the U.S., goods must be manufactured in the U.S. and components must come from the U.S. Waivers can be granted for the public interest, non-availability unreasonable compared to equivalent foreign products.
+IT and "Commercial off-the-shelf" products at how this will affect the US' international commitments under the Government Procurement Agreement - China: China applies Buy National policy, with a few exceptions.
+Under its Government Procuremen access barriers, including "buy national policy" and "indigenous innovation," which give preferential developed locally.
+In theory, foreign-invested companies in China are to be treated like domestic companies are preferred.
+For example, the 2006 Medium and Long Term National Plan for Science directs government agencies to buy products listed in certain procurement catalogues, which inclinnovation products (with few exceptions). - Japan: Under ESPA, the government will designate critical, core and sensitive infrastructures in railways, gas, oil etc. The government will have the right to pre-screen any projects in those sec potentially order operators to change suppliers or abandon transactions. - India: India's 2017 "Preference to Make in India" Order gives preference to local production of goods products within public procurement markets.
+The Order introduces classes suppliers (Class I, II and no how much local content those suppliers use (above 50%, 50%> and 20%> respectively).
+Sensitive sect require the supplier to be Class I or II for a bid to be eligible.
+Greatest procurement priority is allocated highest percentage of local content and the government may mandate technology transfers.